davide-moletta/RISC-V-TE/README.md

 # RISC-V-TE

-This project aims at implementing Control Flow Integrity for bare-metal RISC-V based micro-controller (project based on the bare-metal infrastructure provided by [Sergey Lyubka](https://github.com/cpq/mdk/tree/main)).
+This project aims at implementing **Control Flow Integrity** for bare-metal **RISC-V** based micro-controller (project based on the bare-metal infrastructure provided by [Sergey Lyubka](https://github.com/cpq/mdk/tree/main)).
-The project provides secure U-mode code execution and performs controls on both return and jump instructions.
+The project provides secure U-mode code execution and performs controls on return instructions.

 Return instructions are checked thanks to a shadow stack.
-Jump instructions are checked thanks to the Control Flow Graph.

-Note that this project has been developed on Espressif's [ESP32-C3-DevKitM-1](https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32c3/esp32-c3-devkitm-1/index.html).
-Thus, it uses Espressif's utils to flash the exxecutable on the board.
+Note that this project has been developed on _Espressif's [ESP32-C3-DevKitM-1]_(https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32c3/esp32-c3-devkitm-1/index.html).
+Thus, it uses _Espressif's utils_ to flash the exxecutable.

-## Requirements

-This project requires the [riscv-none-elf toolchain](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack) to work.
-Other toolchains may be used but must be configured either in the python flasher or in the Makefile.

-## How to run
+## Installation

 Clone the repository: